-"Great fun to drive with the metal roof folded down, yet comfortable and luxurious with it up, the new BMW 3 Series Convertible is a great choice for sun seekers."
+"Great fun to drive with the metal roof folded down, yet comfortable and luxurious with it up, the BMW 3 Series convertible is a great choice for sun seeking driving enthusiasts."

 If you really want the thrills of a convertible but can’t do without some kind of boot and back seat, then the BMW 3 Series convertible could well be the car for you.
-Its three-piece metal roof offers much more than extra security and luxury!
-It's operation is a real party piece too.
-The electrically powered arrangement is capable of opening in only 23 seconds, and will transform the four-seat executive challenger from a coupé to a cabriolet at the touch of a button.
+Its three-piece metal roof offers much more than extra security and luxury – its operation is a genuine party piece, too.
+The electrically powered arrangement is capable of opening in only 23 seconds, and transforms the four-seat convertible from a coupe to a cabriolet at the simple touch of a button.
 The range includes powerful petrol engines, and strong, economical diesels.
-All four-cylinder models offer stop and start technology to save fuel and boost economy, too.
+All four-cylinder models offer stop-start technology to save fuel and boost economy, too.
 It may be past its prime and soon to be replaced, but it remains fantastic car.

-If you are stepping out of a car like the Volvo C70, the 3 Series convertible's suspension does feel a bit too firm.
-But this is counterbalanced somewhat by the car's accurate steering and brakes, plus the car's faithful handling make it a soothing car to drive long distances.
-The metal folding roof shuts out wind and road noise very effectively when it is closed.
-With it open, cabin draughts are kept to a minimum.
+Compared to a car like the Volvo C70, the 3 Series convertible's suspension does feel a bit too firm.
+But this is counterbalanced somewhat by the car's accurate steering and brakes, plus the standard excellent BMW handling, all of which help make it a very soothing car to drive over long distances.
+The metal folding roof does effectively shut out wind and road noise when is closed.
+But even with it open, interior draughts are still kept to a minimum.